Emily Brown • July 12, 2024

 There you have it: Business Profile, Search Console and Ads, my top 3 picks to boost your Google visibility.
 There are many other techniques involved in SEO and digital marketing, but these three are the quickest and easiest methods for the DIY business owner to get started on Google.

 I hope this guide has been helpful in determining a starting point for your Google adventures!
-Should you ever need a hand with Google visibility, website conversion strategies or other digital marketing techniques, we’re happy to help!
-To learn more, check out our services or book a free discovery session.
+Should you ever need a hand with Google visibility, website conversion strategies or other digital marketing techniques, we're happy to help!
+To learn more, check out our services or book a chat with Emily.

 To learn more about improving your website to make the most of your ad spend or applying DIY SEO techniques to boost search rankings, check out the other blog posts in this series from the resources section below.

-Would we make a great fit for your project?
+Would we make a great fit for your branding, web design or marketing project?